Advantages and Disadvantages of Growing Up in a Same-Sex Family

 It seems that a child’s development has little to do with family type, parents’ gender identity or sexual orientation.
 What matters then?
 What matters is what happens within the family: Children need stable, loving, and harmonious families.
 Whether they are gay, transgender, or heterosexual.

 If you are interested in this topic, have a look at Professor Susan Golombok’s REC Parenting Masterclass, which gives lots of useful tips and information.
-If you have any comments, do not hesitate to drop me an email.
+If you have any comments, do not hesitate to get in touch with me.
 I love hearing from you!

 Love,